AndreGalaGarza/power-outage-analysis/README.md

 - `max_depth`: Maximum depth of the trees.
 - `min_samples_split`: Minimum samples required to split an internal node.
 - `min_samples_leaf`: Minimum samples required in a leaf node.

+(TODO: Describe the modeling algorithm you chose, the hyperparameters that ended up performing the best, and the method you used to select hyperparameters and your overall model.)

 The RMSE of the final model evaluated to 6307.16, and its R^2 value is 0.165188.
 This is an improvement from the baseline model's RMSE and R^2 of 6426.33 and 0.133345, respectively, since RMSE should be minimized and R^2 should be maximized.